Dominik Diamond: Radio

 Diamond launched XFM Scotland with The Dominik Diamond Breakfast Show on XFM Scotland in January 2006.
 On 27 June 2007, RadioToday.co.uk announced that Diamond had joined Talk 107 to cover a number of programmes over the summer months.
 From 13 October 2007 Diamond presented the Dominik Diamond Breakfast Club on Talk 107.
 In January 2008 Dominik took over Talk 107 Drive with Marisa de Andrade.
 In April 2008, following a station revamp, the show became known as Diamond and de Andrade.
 Diamond left Talk 107; the station closed in December 2008.

 He hosted The Dominik Diamond Show Mon–Fri 6–11pm on Q107 in Toronto.
 After a stint hosting on new music station Radio 96.5 in Halifax, Nova Scotia, Diamond returned to the Toronto market in March 2014, replacing Dean Blundell as host of the morning show on 102.1 The Edge.
 From September 2015 to November 2018 he was the Morning Show host on 96.9 Jack FM in Calgary.
 In April 2020 during the COVID-19 lockdown, Dominik started a live-stream channel on Twitch.

+Personal life

+Diamond is a lifelong fan of Celtic F.C.